cjoakim/azure-cosmosdb/presentations/3_07_server_side_programming.md

 ## User Defined Functions (UDFs)

-- Enables to extend the SQL language for your app
+- Enables you to **extend the SQL language** for your application
+- Enables your SQL queries to read more fluently

 ### Definition of a UDF